dehydrator

 integrate into dehydrator.
 Its code will be loaded just before

-hooks are processed, executing any global-level code, and for each book
+hooks are processed, executing any global-level code, and for each hook

 call, a function named after the hook will be executed.